scott-fryxell/scott-fryxell.github.io/content/articles/the-white-collar-apocalypse-is-nigh.md

   > Isabella Glassman: It sounds silly — in hindsight, it was — but that is how I felt when I was surrounded by thousands of intelligent classmates competing for the same handful of results.
 I’d wake up at 3:30 a.m. from the recurring nightmare that I didn’t land an internship my junior year summer.
 I heard people, maybe friends, endlessly discussing the “only way” to be successful.
 I consoled a sobbing roommate after she failed to land the job her parents expected her to get.

 This is manufactured scarcity.
-These kids are often from affluent families with security. and yet they are actiing like they won't be able to survive.
-That they will be judged as failures unless they strive and glass face eveyone in perpetual excitement and motivation.
+These kids are often from affluent families with security. and yet they are acting like they won't be able to survive.
+That they will be judged as failures unless they strive and glass face everyone in perpetual excitement and motivation.

 Each of them is forced into faking it, striving, proving their value or die judged as unworthy.
 Service never enters the equation (unless it pads the resume).
 Any of these kids who get into Wharton are going to feel absolutely entitled to all the cake.
 They worked so hard beating the rest of us at going to college they'll know, be absolutely certain, they deserve it.